OctHe/ICE/README.md

     cp ~/.Graphicless/shell/zshrc .zshrc

-It wants to support the follow features, which are under-development.
+It support (or will support) the follow features, which are under-development.

 - Prompt
     - git